AllTheBacteria/AllTheBacteria/docs/assemblies.rst

 Summary
 -------

-Assemblies can be downloaded from OSF or AWS.
+Assemblies can be downloaded from OSF, AWS, or the ENA.

+* Batched assemblies are on OSF.
+If you want all assemblies or large numbers then get them from OSF.
 * Individual FASTA files for each sample are on AWS.
 If you want assemblies for specific samples then AWS will be easiest.
-* Batched assemblies are on OSF.
-If you want all assemblies or large numbers then get them from OSF.
+* Individual FASTA files are also available from the ENA.
+However, around 10,000 assemblies are not available from the ENA, since the submission system rejected them due to various errors.